-DID providers are software libraries that allow developers or other programs to create, manage, and use DIDs that conform to a particular DID method.
+DID providers are software libraries that expose a json-rpc interface which allows for the creation and usage of a DID that conforms to a particular DID method.
+Usually a DID provider is constructed using a seed that the user controls.
 When using Ceramic with streams that require DIDs for authentication, applications either need to integrate a DID provider library, which leaves the responsibility of key management up to the application, or a DID wallet, which is a more user-friendly experience.

 DID wallets are software libraries or end-user applications that wrap DID providers with additional capabilities.
-3ID Connect is the most popular DID wallet SDK that allows users create, manage, and use a 3ID DID method with their existing blockchain wallets, and without needing to install any additional software.
+DID Session is the most popular DID wallet SDK that allows users create, manage, and use a DID method with their existing blockchain wallets, and without needing to install any additional software.

 Clients are software libraries that provide developer interfaces to a Ceramic node.
 Clients are responsible for authenticating users, providing StreamType-specific interfaces for generating genesis commits and signed commits, and providing generic, streamtype-agnostic interfaces for loading or querying streams.
 A list of Ceramic clients can be found here.